Skip to main content

 Students who fail to adhere to these policies may be asked to leave the lab.

-Please read the above policies and this statement on authorship.
-If you agree to these policies and are interested in discussing research possibilities, please send me an email with the following information:
+To express interest in joining the lab, please read the above policies and this statement on authorship.
+If you agree to these policies and are interested in discussing research possibilities, please send email me with the following information:

 1. Your name.